kmfaizullah/Bangla-Word2Vec/README.md

 <p>  CBOW finds a target word by given its neighbouring words.
 Here, a window slides over the text corpus and target words are being predicted. </p>

 <h3> Skip Gram </h3>
 <p>Skip Gram is opposite to CBOW.
-Skip Gram taken target value as input and finds its neighbouring words.</p>
+Skip Gram taken target value as input and predicted its neighbouring words.</p>